 Please be aware that due to COVID protocols, seating will be limited.
 You must wear a mask while in the Chapel and hand sanitizer will be available.
-No books or other reading materials will be available or be allowed to be left in the Chapel.
 Thank you for your understanding and cooperation.
 Please prayerfully consider spending time with our Lord in Adoration.

 Eucharistic Adoration Guidelines - COVID